 - Obesity and an unbalanced diet can contribute to the development of ARMD.

 - The ingestion of high doses of vitamin C and E, beta-carotene and zinc supplements during the progression of the disease slows down ARMD up to a 25%, both in its dry form and wet form.

-There are also several epistemological studies that suggest that a high ingestion of omega-3 fatty acids is associated with a lower incidence of ARMD, while saturated fat intake seems to increase it.
-The omega-3 long-chain polyunsaturated fatty acids (EPA and DHA) are considered essential in our diet.
-The most important source of it is fish, mainly blue fish like sardine, tuna, mackerel, salmon, salted and white anchovies.
+- There are several epistemological studies that suggest that a high ingestion of omega-3 fatty acids is associated with a lower incidence of ARMD, while saturated fat intake seems to increase it.

 Current preventive treatments aim to recover the balance between oxidizing substances and antioxidant substances.
 That’s why it is so important to follow a healthy diet with a high consumption of fish, vegetables, fresh fruit and nuts.